L'Anse aux Meadows: National historic site (1968–present)

 In November 1968, the Government of Canada named the archaeological site a National Historic Site of Canada.
 The site was also named a World Heritage Site in 1978 by UNESCO.
 After L'Anse aux Meadows was named a national historic site, the area, and its related tourist programs, have been managed by Parks Canada.
 After the first excavation was completed, two more excavations of the site were ordered by Parks Canada.
 The excavations fell under the direction of Bengt Schonbach from 1973 to 1975 and Birgitta Wallace, in 1976.
 Following each period of excavation, the site was reburied to protect and conserve the cultural resources.

 The remains of seven Norse buildings are on display at the national historic site.
 North of the Norse remains are reconstructed buildings, built in the late 20th century, as a part of an interpretive display for the national historic site.
 The remains of an aboriginal hunting camp are also located at the site, southwest of the Norse remains.
 Other amenities at the site includes picnic areas, and a visitor centre.

-Connection with Vinland sagas
+Connection with literary sources

 The Skálholt Map showing Latinized Norse placenames in the North Atlantic: